Are you working on a CV right now and are not sure what to include? Do you need some inspiration for what makes a great CV?

 Finally, the final piece of the puzzle.
 The kind of referees you choose can either help you land that job or can end up ruining your chances.
 Referees should be people you have worked with mostly on supervisory level and someone you know can vouch for your great work ethics.

-Here Is A Sample CV For A Job Application You Can Use
+Here Is A Good CV Example For A Job Application You Can Use

-When all that is said and done, here is a CV sample that you can use when applying.
+When all is said and done, here is the best CV sample for you:

 A result oriented community development practitioner experienced in providing administrative support to complete projects.
 I am knowledgeable in: disseminating project information to project stakeholders, monitoring the progress of projects, developing and maintaining project deliverables and gathering and inputting data into databases.
 More so, I have been involved with HIV/Aids initiatives, community mobilization, monitoring and evaluation, field research, capacity building as well as planning and implementing community based projects.
 I am looking for a position in a challenging environment that strives for organizational and personal development.